Alex-T-RU-DE/Kuka-Youbot-danger-tape-and-mapping/README.md

 (project is not yet finished)

 # Kuka-Youbot-danger-tape-recognition-and-mapping

-Project is still in progress.
-Now we are replacing usual webcam by depth cam.
-The goal of this project is to add a danger tapes coorinates into occupancy grid with ROS.
+The goal of this project is to add a danger tapes coorinates into occupancy grid with ROS and without depth camera.

 Software: